Dweaver309/NETMF4_4FirmwareUpdate/README.md

 https://github.com/Dweaver309/UpdateFirmware

  13. Your new project will need a Hardware Provider class file to define the proccessor's pins.
- I have copied ValonHoti's and translated it for Visual Basic users.
+ I have copied Valon Hoti's file and translated it for Visual Basic users the files can be downloaded here.

 We're done!